 When I first embarked on my natural perfume journey here in the UK, I found it very hard to get started.
-There are no step-by-step Google tutorials or books that really tell you how to make a good natural perfume.
+There are no step-by-step Google tutorials or books that really tell you how to create natural scent profiles.
 Everything about the industry is deliberately quite secretive, and even niche perfumers are giving nothing away.
 It’s a bit like asking a magician how they do their tricks.

-After extensive research, many mistakes, trials, one exploding test tube, good and bad batches, I did eventually get there on my own.
-It took me nearly one year and I uncovered quite a bit about the perfume industry in the process.
+After extensive research, trials and one exploding test tube, I did eventually get there.
+It took me nearly one year and I uncovered quite a bit about the fragrance industry in the process.
 Specifically, the long list of synthetic chemicals in perfume that are known hormones disruptors.

 This is what the perfume industry doesn’t want you to know

 #1) Background info.
 In the EU, there are 26 allergens which must be named on any cosmetic product (from soap to perfume).
 For example, if a product contains a certain percentage of lavender essential oil, then Limonene, Geraniol and Linalool must be listed on the ingredient list.
 These are also chemicals (technically everything is a chemical).
 However, Limonene, Geraniol and Linalool are chemical constituents that are naturally occurring in lavender essential oil, typically harmless but they can cause sensitisation or allergic reactions for some people and they have to be included on cosmetic product ingredient lists.